kiboschool/tk-web-foundations/src/final-project.md

 Your final project will be a website you design and create with a team.

-You’ve learned a ton about HTML, CSS, and JavaScript in this course.
+You’ve learned a ton about HTML, CSS, and the web in this course.
 The final project is your chance to build a website of your own design from scratch.

 There are few requirements.
 You must use the knowledge you learned in the